 This piece represents the most basic pattern found in the Emberā-Chamí community: Ekhēkē, which translates to traditional Emberā-Chamí weaving.
 This is the first pattern that children learn how to weave.
 To the Emberá-Chamí, weaving is a way of life.
 Everyone is involved in the craft:boys and girls; men and women alike.
 Ekhēkē is traditionally found on woven baskets too.

 The colors have specific meanings to the Emberá-Chamí.
-White/grey, chitör, symbolises peace, light and purity.
+White or grey, chitör, symbolises peace, light and purity.
 Green, parā, symbolises nature.